datalorax/ach-gap-variability/data/README.md

 # Achievement gap data

 The `achievement-gaps-geocoded.csv` file in this folder was used for all analyses in the paper.
-This includes achievement gap data for all schools reporting the percent proficient data on students coded as Hispanic and White OR Economically Disadvantaged and All Students across California, Oregon, and Washington from the 2014-15 to 2017-18 school years.
+This includes achievement gap data for all schools reporting the percent proficient data on students coded as Hispanic and White, Black and White, **OR** Economically Disadvantaged and All Students across California, Oregon, and Washington from the 2014-15 to 2017-18 school years.
 Below is a brief description of the data fields.

 The `scripts/dataprep.R` script provides all the code used to create the file.